On the wake and flapping dynamics of different aspect ratio flags

 for which we take the euclidean norm over space and the recorded duration

 The right hand side is our pressure estimate introduced in \cref{eq:spacetimeintegration} and the left hand side contains the properties of the wave approximation.
-The norm of the $\norm{ \tilde{x} \sin\left(\frac{2\pi}{\tilde{\lambda}}(\tilde{c}\tilde{t}-\tilde{x})\right) }_{s,t}$ does depend of $\tilde{\lambda}$ but is overall of the order of unity.
+The norm of the $\norm{ \tilde{x} \sin\left(\frac{2\pi}{\tilde{\lambda}}(\tilde{c}\tilde{t}-\tilde{x})\right) }_{x,t}$ depends on $\tilde{\lambda}$ but is overall of the order of unity.
 We rewrite \cref{eq:normofomentumequation} using the dimensional values and taking the norm of the envelope times the sine as a constant factor:

-The constant dimensionless wavelength $\lambda/L = \num{1.87}$ and neglecting the tip amplitude variations (assuming $A/L\approx 0.3$) simplifies this relationship into:
+When we use the constant dimensionless wavelength $\lambda/L = \num{1.87}$ and neglect the tip amplitude variations (assuming $A/L\approx 0.3$), this relationship simplifies into:

+In \cref{fig:wavespeedvspressure} we show the norm of the estimated pressure difference as a function of the square of the measured dimensionless wave speed divided by the mass ratio.
+The linear variation between the two quantities support the relationship derived in \cref{eq:wavespeedscalingsimplified}.
 Overall, the dimensionless wave speed varies as the square root of the mass ratio times the square root of the dynamic pressure and the dynamic pressure is weakened by lower aspect ratio flags as predicted in analytical models.